About Attleboro Springs

 - Education pavilion at the trailhead that makes a great gathering spot for classes or groups.

-- Interpretive material and programs offered through Oak Knoll Wildlife Sanctuary.
+- Programs and interpretive materials offered through Oak Knoll Wildlife Sanctuary.